The Shader Messages window shows messages obtained from shader prints in a given action.

 Fetching shader messages¶

-Shader messages are not fetched for the whole capture at once, they are fetched on a per-draw basis when that drawcall is selected.
-If any messages appear they will be shown in the event browser next to the draw, with a link that opens the shader message viewer for those messages.
+Shader messages are not fetched for the whole capture at once, they are fetched on a per-action basis when that action is selected.
+If any messages appear they will be shown in the event browser next to the action, with a link that opens the shader message viewer for those messages.
 The messages can also be found linked from the pipeline state under each shader stage, which will pre-filter for only messages from that stage.

 The window itself is relatively simple.
 Each message retrieved from the api will be listed on its own row showing the shader invocation that printed the message along with its contents.
 The location itself will vary depending on the type of shaders - for vertices this will identify the instance and vertex, for pixels this will be the co-ordinate and sample, for compute threads this will be the group and thread.